YiVal/YiVal/README.md

 Certainly, here's a revised roadmap with each Hexagram having five action items and their corresponding Chinese characters:

+Absolutely, here's the revised roadmap with support for multi-modal input types:

 ## Roadmap

 Our roadmap for future features is inspired by the eight Hexagrams of the Yijing: